5808 Lakemont Boulevard SE

 Park Rangers lead tours of the park and offer interpretive programs on a wide range of nature-related topics:

-May-August 2019 Natural Resource Program Guide - programs and hikes for Lewis Creek Visitor Center, Mercer Slough Environmental Education Center and Lake Hills Greenbelt Ranger Station.
+September-December 2019 Natural Resource Program Guide - programs and hikes for Lewis Creek Visitor Center, Mercer Slough Environmental Education Center and Lake Hills Greenbelt Ranger Station.

 Lewis Creek Park Scavenger Hunt - explore the park with your family!

 Lewis Creek also hosts interpretive programs put on by the Eastside Audubon Society, the Eastside Heritage Center and the Bellevue Stream Team.